Our impact

 We litigate cases to enforce and uphold the land use planning system.
 In coordination with local organizations that we serve through our affiliate program and our Cooperating Attorney Program, our staff attorneys also provide pro bono legal resources and representation to Oregonians in land use cases consistent with our mission.

 1000 Friends of Oregon v.
-Washington County (Land Use Board of Appeals)
+City of Hillsboro (Land Use Board of Appeals)

 Counsel: Andrew Mulkey on behalf of 1000 Friends of Oregon

-Friends of Marion County v.
-Marion County (Land Use Board of Appeals)
+1000 Friends of Oregon et al. v.
+City of North Plains (Land Use Board of Appeals)

 Friends of Yamhill County v.
 Yamhill County (Oregon Supreme Court)